 Funder: Health Resources and Services Administration

-Summary: Supports the development of new, accredited rural physician residency programs to expand rural health care access and address physician shortages.
+Summary: Supports the development of new, accredited, sustainable rural physician residency programs to improve rural healthcare access and address physician shortages.